m3mentomor1/Pneumonia_Detection_with_Lightweight-CNN-Models/README.md

 </div>

 ### 🧐 I. Overview
-This project compares the performance of three lightweight CNN models in identifying the presence of pneumonia in chest X-ray images, categorizing them into three classes: **Bacterial Pneumonia**, **Viral Pneumonia**, or **Normal**.
+This project evaluates the effectiveness of three lightweight CNN models in detecting pneumonia in chest X-ray images, considering both performance & computational efficiency.
+The images are categorized into three classes: **Bacterial Pneumonia**, **Viral Pneumonia**, or **Normal**.

 Each model employs a corresponding lightweight convolutional neural network (CNN) architecture fine-tuned through transfer learning to do multiclass image classification on chest X-ray images:
 - MobileNet-V2